uber-archive/makisu/docs/REGISTRY.md

       credsStore: gcr
 ```

-Note: for ECR, environment variable SSL_CERT_DIR is required.
+Note: for GCR, environment variable SSL_CERT_DIR is required.
 Makisu image set that to /makisu-internal/certs by default.